paklids/centos7-usb-kickstart/README.md

 ## What does this build?

-This builds a very basic Centos7 workstation with a browser and a few useful tools
+This builds a very basic Centos7 workstation with a browser and a few useful tools.
+On first bootup this workstation will auto-login as a user and will not activate a screensaver or screen lock.

 ## How to customize this